Parrot-Developers/libvideo-encode/README.md

 ## Testing

-The library can be tested using the provided _venc_ command-line tool which takes as input a raw YUV file and can optionally output an encoded H.264 bitstream.
+The library can be tested using the provided _venc_ command-line tool which takes as input a raw YUV file and can can optionally generate an encoded H.264 or H.265 bitstream, as well as JPEG or PNG photos, depending on the encoder implementation used.

 To build the tool, enable _venc_ in the Alchemy build configuration.